 Trim away tree branches that are making contact with the kennel.

 Periodically clean and dis-infect the inside of your kennel (your dogs will thank you!)

-Follow these simple steps for years of enjoyment and a maximum return on your dog kennel investment!
+Follow these simple steps for years of enjoyment and a maximum return on your residential or commercial dog kennel investment!